CHanson92/FMMA-Project-2/README.md

 ## Changelog

 07/02/2018 - First commit to add a repository on GitHub.

-07/02/2018 - Second commit to add and introduce a Readme.
+07/02/2018 - Second commit to add and introduce a README.

+07/02/2018 - Third commit to edit the README.

 ## Authors